saltyPhysics/Lee_waves_dissertation/ray_tracing_w_satGEM_notes.md

     - When doing this, aspect can be assummed small and negligible compared to m because of the order of magntitude difference between them (validated in my observations) .
     - What happens if I use the full equations without doing this?
     - **what is the fast marching method and eikonal equation ....
 Seems super important to solving ray tracing**
+    - When loading grid in for N2, calculations instead of loading the whole box, load in a box (4d) around the rays current location which has enough buffer to make sure the ray doesnt move out of it.
+Also, add a check to say if the ray is getting close to the edge of the box, re center the box. **(see diagram)**

 \pagebreak